Quick summary

 [3] Azuri, J., Hammerman, A., Aboalhasan, E. et al (2022).
 Tirzepatide versus semaglutide for weight loss in patients with type 2 diabetes mellitus: A value for money analysis, Diabetes, Obesity, and Metabolism, Volume25, Issue4, April 2023, pp.961-964.
 Accessible here

-[4] Tirzepatide for treating type 2 diabetes, NICE, expected publication date 16th August 2023.
+[4] Tirzepatide for treating type 2 diabetes, NICE.
 Accessible here

 [6] What is Tirzepatide?, PrivateDoc, retrieved 14th June 2023.
 Accessible here